ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 See the `workflow-tools repository <https://github.com/ufs-community/workflow-tools>`__ for additional documentation.

-3)  Building miniconda3 and creating Lmod modulefile loadable among other modules during the workflow.
-The module could be added to your <wflow>_platform.lua modulefile, and the environments activated or deactivated as needed for a particular workflow task.
-A repository with full installation instructions, a modulefile template, and environment configuration files could be accessed here: https://github.com/NOAA-EPIC/miniconda3.
-Full instructions could be viewd  in a README.md file ( https://github.com/NOAA-EPIC/miniconda3/edit/master/README.md )
+3) A third option is to build miniconda3 and create an Lmod modulefile that can be loaded with other modules during the workflow.
+The module can be added to the user's ``wflow_<platform>.lua`` modulefile, and the environments can be activated or deactivated as needed for a particular workflow task.
+A repository with full installation instructions, a modulefile template, and environment configuration files can be accessed here: https://github.com/NOAA-EPIC/miniconda3.
+Full instructions can be viewed in the `README.md file <https://github.com/NOAA-EPIC/miniconda3/edit/master/README.md>`__.

 Modify a ``wflow_<platform>`` File